 The former Republic of Ireland international, who is now manager of his country’s Under-18 side, was always aware of the bubble footballers can find themselves living in and often sought a release by pursuing other interests in his downtime, whether that be playing the guitar, literature, history or politics.

 “I was obsessive about [football] and I always have been,” he says, “but I just had other things that I was able to do as well.
 I found that when I needed to switch off and had other things to be able to revert to it really helped me.

 “I was obsessed with football and thought about it all the time, so if I didn’t have that I think it would have become too much and I wouldn’t have been able to switch off from it.

 “I find that probably even more so now as a coach I’m even more obsessed about it.
 I think about it all the time.
 I’m constantly thinking about the next match, the players, the next squad I’m going to pick, the next team I’m going to pick, how we’re going to play – all these things are constantly going through my head.

 “You do need a release, but at the same time you need to be careful with what your release is.
 Some people get sucked into the wrong things.
 Some people’s release is betting or going out drinking or doing whatever.

 “Nobody’s saying you can’t have a drink but if it becomes your way of switching off then it becomes a problem.
 You need to make sure the thing you’re doing to wind down is not harming your actual football.”

-Reid was speaking prior to appearing on the new Planet Football podcast, The Broken Metatarsal, in which we discussed life in the Premier League with Tottenham and the infamous Lasagnagate controversy.
+Reid was speaking in January 2020 prior to appearing on the Planet Football podcast, The Broken Metatarsal, in which we discussed life in the Premier League with Tottenham and the infamous Lasagnagate controversy.